 This is another factor that is unique to you, as a patient.
 PRP is taken from your own body, so therefore it is a unique treatment and everyone’s response will be different.
 With that in consideration as well as varying severity of conditions that are treated, the effects of the injection will have varying longevity.
 Some people may require treatments with PRP more frequently than others to experience relief from symptoms, and some may achieve a great deal of relief with a single treatment.

 Why choose Angel Longevity Medical Center?

-At Angel Longevity Medical Center in Los Angeles, we offer alternatives to mainstream medicine, and are focused upon treating the cause of a condition, rather than the symptoms.
+At Angel Longevity Medical Center, we offer alternatives to mainstream medicine, and are focused upon treating the cause of a condition, rather than the symptoms.
 Many people who have suffered joint deterioration of damage must consistently take painkillers to make it through the day.
 As an alternative to numbing the body with drugs, at our center our focus is upon discovering the cause of the condition and treating it with holistic, regenerative medicine.
 Our founder, Dr. Anju Mathur, has dedicated her professional life to alternative medicine, and offers her patients PRP injections to trigger a higher level of joint health, flexibility, and strength.

 Schedule ConsultationContact Us